Awino Okech

-Awino Okech is a Kenyan academic, based at the University of London's School of Oriental and African Studies (SOAS), where her "teaching and research interests lies in the nexus between gender, sexuality and nation/state making projects as they occur in conflict and post-conflict societies".
+Awino Okech (born 1980) is a Kenyan academic and professor based at the University of London's School of Oriental and African Studies (SOAS), where her "teaching and research interests lies in the nexus between gender, sexuality and nation/state making projects as they occur in conflict and post-conflict societies".
 Okech has also taught at the African Leadership Centre, based at King's College London, and is a member of the editorial advisory board of Feminist Africa.

 Early life

 Awino Okech grew up in Kisumu Kenya, where her mother was an educator.
-Okech has a bachelor's degree in Political Science from the University of Nairobi, Kenya, followed by a master's degree and a PhD from the African Gender Institute at the University of Cape Town.
+Okech has a bachelor's degree in political science from the University of Nairobi, Kenya, followed by a master's degree and a PhD from the African Gender Institute at the University of Cape Town.

 Career

-Okech taught at the African Leadership Centre, based at King's College London, where she was the co-convener of the Gender Leadership and Society module, which formed part of the MSc in Security, Leadership and Society.
+Okech taught at the African Leadership Centre, based at King's College London, where she was the co-convener of the Gender Leadership and Society module, which formed part of the MSc in security, Leadership and Society.

 Okech is now based at the University of London's School of Oriental and African Studies (SOAS), in the Centre for Gender Studies, where her "teaching and research interests lies in the nexus between gender, sexuality and nation/state making projects as they occur in conflict and post-conflict societies".

+Okech is the founding Director of the Feminist Centre for Racial Justice at SOAS University of London, which focuses on racial justice and feminist imaginaries rooted in the majority world.

 Okech is a member of the editorial advisory board of Feminist Africa, a peer-reviewed journal from the African Gender Institute, based at the University of Cape Town.
 Okech is a member of the African Security Sector Network, a pan-African scholars and policy advocates network focused on security sector reform.

+In October 2025, Okech was appointed Professor of Feminist and Security Studies at SOAS University of London.
+She delivered her inaugural lecture titled Feminist worldmaking: On knowledge infrastructures and social transformation on 23 October 2025.